Sadly, diversity is currently an issue, not only in the book community, but in the whole world. And it shouldn’t be. It should be normal.

 My goal is to read between 5 and 10 books

 Hopefully 7, but time will tell.
 I know it’s not a lot, but my TBR pile is already big and I found this challenge “too late”.
-I will update you on my progress on my wrap ups, but here are the books from my TBR that are considered diverse:
+I will update you on my progress on my wrap ups.

-I tried to include different diverse books: LGBTQIA+, POC, disabilities, mental health issues, non Western settings… Most of them are YA but there are a couple of Middle Grade books.
-Similarly, the majority are contemporaries, but there is also a retelling and fantasy.
+I will try to include different diverse books: LGBTQIA+, POC, disabilities, mental health issues, non Western settings… Most of them will be YA but hopeffully there will also be a couple of Middle Grade books.
+Similarly, the majority might be contemporaries.

 - Pillow Thoughs by Courtney Peppernell